carlynorama/StrippedDownChipExamples/ARM/SAMD21E18/02_AssemblyStartUp/README.md

 ### b_hello_main

- works it way up splitting out the program code into its own section then into its own file.
+Works its way up splitting out the program code into its own section then into its own file.
 Also fleshes out the reset handler code.
 Still thumb-cores only syntax.

-### c_hello_main_full

-fills out the whole vector table with all perifiperals.
-Switches the syntax to use macros so it's more reusable with other Cortex-M processors that don't use thumb mode.
+- single file with the "main loop" moved up to the top of the file (but not the entry point)

+- single file with a startup function that actually moves the data and clears the bss

+- program code and startup code no longer share a file.
+Vector table lists ALL the SAMD21E18 peripherals and provides default handlers that can be overridden (un tested).
+(TODO, the makefile needs some love.)

-## Running without without the make file(s)
+## Running without the makefile(s)

-Sometimes the code isn't ready for the default make file...
+Handy direct commands for debugging before switching to makefile.

 Set the shell instance's target.
 (The included make files will use this variable, too.)